w3f/polkadot-spec/docs/chapter-anv.md

 - ${c}_{{a}}$ is the certification of the assignment.

 - ${c}_{{k}}$ is a varying datatype where *0* indicates an assignment based on the VRF that authorized the relay chain block where the candidate was included, followed by a sample number, ${s}$. *1* indicates an assignment story based on the VRF that authorized the relay chain block where the candidate was included combined with the index of a particular core.
-This is described further in [Section 8.5](chapter-anv#sect-approval-voting).
+This is described further in [Section -sec-num-ref-](chapter-anv#sect-approval-voting).

 - ${P}_{{o}}$ is a VRF output and ${P}_{{p}}$ its corresponding proof.

-### 8.7.2.
-Request & Response {#id-request-response}
+### -sec-num- Request & Response {#id-request-response}

 The request & response network messages are sent and received between peers in the Polkadot network, including collators and non-validator nodes.
-Those messages are conducted on the request-response substreams ([Section 4.5](chap-networking#sect-connection-establishment)).
+Those messages are conducted on the request-response substreams ([Section -sec-num-ref-](chap-networking#sect-connection-establishment)).
 The network messages are SCALE encoded as described in Section ?.

 ###### Definition -def-num- PoV Fetching Request {#net-msg-pov-fetching-request}